 Life of a City Councilor

-Before you go and believe this, answer this question.
-Do you care about your city and the lives of those who live in it?
+But before you believe this, answer this question: do you care about your city and the folks in your community?
 If you answered yes, as I’m sure you did, then you are more than qualified to run for City Council.
-I sat down with a local city councilor of mine, Jen Goings, to hear what three skills she said helped her win her first council campaign and now help her continue to serve her city effectively.
+I sat down with one of my city councilors, Jen Goings, to hear what skills helped her win her first council campaign and now help her serve her city effectively.

 - Work on your public and extemporaneous speaking styles.